-Ted's longest streak is now "4" even though we can see from the engagement graph that he never actually attended four times in a row.
+Ted's longest streak is now "7" even though we can see from the engagement graph that he never actually attended seven times in a row.
 The exclusion doesn't count toward the streak, but it also doesn't break the streak.
-In other words, the excluded date is skipped over.